 Cotton or Linen Clothes

-Polyester, Rayon, Acrylic or Nylon Clothes
+Polyester, Rayon, Acrylic, or Nylon Clothes

 Dampen the stained area with a sponge, applying gentle strokes beginning at the center of the stain and working outward.
 Apply a few drops of wet spot cleaner and a few drops of distilled white vinegar directly on top of the stain.
 Cover the stain with a cotton pad or white cloth and allow the pad to set, picking up the stain.
 Keep the stain moist until it disappears, then flush the area with water and wash as normal.

-However, if you have already tried to remove the stains and then dried the clothing in a dryer, the stains may be permanently set.
+However, if you have already tried to remove the stains but they remained, and then you dried the clothing in a dryer, the stains may be permanently set.
 You can still give these tips a try before tossing the clothes.

 Dry Clean Only Clothes

 If the garment is dry clean only, point out and identify the stain to your professional cleaner.
 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
 You will have much better luck with a professional cleaner in removing the stains.

 Carpet and Upholstery

 If you have a regular smoker in the house, a film of nicotine and tar will settle over your carpet and upholstery.
 Regular cleaning of the entire surface of the carpet or furniture is the only way to lift the stains.
 Use a professional cleaning service or rent a carpet/upholstery cleaning machine at least twice per year.

-For an occasional tobacco stain from a guest, make the same spot cleaner used for polyester clothes by combining one part glycerin, one part white dish washing detergent and eight parts water in a large jar.
+For an occasional tobacco stain from a guest, make the same spot cleaner used for polyester clothes by combining one part glycerin, one part white dishwashing detergent, and eight parts water in a large jar.
 Add 1/4 cup distilled white vinegar to help control odor and mix well before using to spot treat the stain.
 Use a clean white cloth or paper towel to work from the outside edges of the stain toward the center.
 Keep blotting until no stain is transferred to the cloth.
 Allow to air dry away from direct heat.
 Repeat if necessary.

-If cleaning a tobacco stain on upholstery, do not over saturate the fabric.
+If cleaning a tobacco stain on upholstery, do not over-saturate the fabric.
 If the upholstery is silk or vintage, hire a professional.

-For burn marks on carpet, use some very small scissors to trim away burned fibers.
+For burn marks on the carpet, use some very small scissors to trim away burned fibers.
 Then dab the area with distilled white vinegar or remove scorch marks and odor.
-For burn marks on upholstery, try rubbing the area GENTLY with an emery board.
+For burn marks on upholstery, try rubbing the area gently with an emery board.
 If the burn is deep, it is permanent.